With tips on how to apply each lesson in your life.

 No matter where your challenges are coming from, you can find success.
 Fighting bipolar disorder is a long game.
 You win by gaining thousands of tiny victories.
 Some days, the only win is staying alive, but it counts.
 Do what you can today.

-I hope this collection of quotes inspires you to live your best life.
+I hope this collection of inspirational quotes for living with bipolar disorder inspires you to live your best life.
 The world is full of negativity, so you have to do all you can to combat it.
 It takes work, but you can have a great bipolar life.

 Remember, I publish inspirational quotes and stories every weekday in the Speaking Bipolar Positivity Club.
 Each weekday lesson includes an inspirational story to help you apply the quote to your life.
 The lessons also contain journal prompts and creative writing prompts so you can think deeper about the day’s topic.
 If you still haven’t signed up, today is the day.
 It’s free, so come on over!